liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/README.md

   `2.89e-7`; backward improves by `1.34x` and total measured iteration improves by `1.04x`, while forward remains slower.
 This is the first positive end-to-end custom-backward signal, but still not a production implementation.
+- Production-facing design is now constrained to a chunk-level custom autograd wrapper.
+Timestep-level custom Function replacement is rejected because it keeps the Python dispatch overhead that made the prototype forward slower.
+  The next implementation task is a benchmark-only chunk-level prototype before any production kernel edit.